-3 STATEMENT OF POLICY & CONSULTATION
+3. POLICY STATEMENT AND CONSULTATION

-- 3.1 Adur District Council as the Licensing Authority is required by the Gambling Act 2005 to publish a statement of the principles that it proposes to apply when exercising its functions.
-This statement must be published at least every three years.
-The statement must also be reviewed from "time to time" and any amended parts re-consulted upon.
-The statement must then be re-published. - 3.2 There are a number of groups who have a stake in the gambling industry, including providers, customers, residents, charitable organisations and

-- enforcers, all who have views and concerns that require consideration as part of the gambling licensing function. - 3.3 Before publishing the original Policy Statement in 2007, the Licensing Authority consulted with the Gambling Commission, HM Revenue & Customs, Sussex Police, West Sussex Fire & Rescue Service, the members of the Adur & Worthing Safer Communities Partnership, Head of Child Protection at West Sussex County Council, The Drug & Alcohol Action Team and the Head of Community Safety at West Sussex County Council and bodies representing local holders of premises licences, personal licences, businesses and residents in the District. - 3.4 These organisations and individuals were subsequently consulted when the policy was reviewed previously.
+- 3.1 Worthing Borough Council, as the Licensing Authority, is required by the Gambling Act 2005 to publish a statement of the principles that it proposes to apply when exercising its functions.
+As stated this statement of Policy must be re-published at least every three years but can be reviewed sooner if required and any amended parts re-consulted upon.
+The statement must then be re-published. - 3.2 There are a number of groups who have a stake in the gambling industry, including providers, customers, residents and enforcers, all who have views and concerns that require consideration as part of the gambling licensing function. - 3.3 Before publishing the original Policy Statement in 2006, the Licensing Authority consulted with the Gambling Commission, HM Revenue & Customs, Sussex Police, West Sussex Fire & Rescue Service, the members of the Adur & Worthing Safer Communities Partnership, Head of Child Protection at West Sussex County Council, The Drug & Alcohol Action Team and the Head of Community Safety at West Sussex County Council and bodies representing local holders of premises licences, personal licences, businesses and residents in the Borough. - 3.4 These organisations and individuals have been consulted when the policy has been reviewed previously.
 This latest draft of the policy contains the minimum of amendments and no changes to the intent or direction of the policy are included.
-A comprehensive consultation was held with Responsible Authorities, Other Authorities, Members, Officers, Industry Groups, Resident Groups, Charity Groups and the public consulted.
-As it contains minor amendments, consultation was limited to a period of four weeks between 1 October and 29 October 2021. - 3.5 The Licensing Authority recognises that proper weight needs to be given to the views of all the persons/bodies consulted before this Policy Statement takes effect on 24 February 2022.
-It will remain in force for a period of not more than three years and will be subject to review and further consultation prior to 31 January 2025. - 3.6 The full schedule of comments and amendments consequential to the consultation will be available by request to the Public Health & Regulation Licensing Unit, Adur & Worthing Councils or downloadable from the website at www.adur-worthing.gov.uk - 3.7 This policy will be subject to approval at a meeting of the full Council following consultation and consideration of any representations by the Licensing Committee on this version.
+As it contains such minor amendments consultation on this occasion was limited to the responsible authorities and public and for a limited period of four weeks between 1 October 2021 and 29 October 2021. - 3.5 The Licensing Authority recognises that proper weight needs to be given to the views of all the persons/bodies consulted before this Policy Statement takes effect on 22 February 2022.
+It will remain in force for a period of not more than three years and will be subject to review and further consultation prior to 31 January 2025. - 3.6 The full schedule of comments and amendments consequential to the consultation will be available by request to the Public Health & Regulation Licensing Unit, Adur & Worthing Councils or downloadable from the website at www.adur-worthing.gov.uk - 3.7 This policy will be subject to approval at a meeting of the full Council following consultation and consideration of any representations by the Licensing & Control Committee on this version.

-4 DECLARATION
+4. DECLARATION

-4.1 In producing the final licensing policy statement, Adur District Council, as the Licensing Authority, declares that it has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses from those consulted on the policy statement.
+4.1 In producing the final licensing policy statement, Worthing Borough Council, as the Licensing Authority, declares that it has had regard to the Licensing Objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses from those consulted on the policy statement.